Bernard Tapie: Life and career

-In 1985, he bought the sailing ship "Club Mediterrannee" from the wife of disappeared French navigator Alain Colas.
+In 1985, Tapie bought the sailing ship Club Méditerrannée from the wife of disappeared French navigator Alain Colas.
 The boat was transported to Marseille, where Tapie had his football team, and restored for two years.
-It was renamed "Phocea" and was at that time the longest sailing ship in the world (225 ft).
+It was renamed Phocea and was at that time the longest sailing ship in the world (225 ft).
 Tapie took command of it with a new crew in 1988 and broke the world record for crossing the Atlantic Ocean.

 In 2021, Tapie and his wife were severely beaten in a home invasion robbery.